donnerhanson/compiler-construction-2021/syllabus.md

 ## Final Exam Time
-Please double check the [Final Exam Schedule ](https://www.chapman.edu/students/academic-resources/registrar/student-services/final-exam-schedule.aspx).
+The official times will be available in the [Final Exam Schedule](https://www.chapman.edu/students/academic-resources/registrar/student-services/final-exam-schedule.aspx), but it is likely that you will get a 2-day take home instead.

 ## Policies required to be listed via University guidelines